yolypham/StarWarsFrontEndReact/README.md

-#FrontEnd Star Wars application in React
+# FrontEnd Star Wars application in React

--This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##Steps to load front end
+## Steps to load front end
 1. cd into project: /starwars-movie-app
-2. run command in terminal (development mode):
+2. run command in terminal to create node_modules:
+>yarn install
+3. run app in development mode:
 >yarn start
-3. open in browser:
+4. Ready to open in browser:
 >http://localhost:3000